Pratik-11/questdb.io/docs/operations/capacity-planning.md

 ### Max virtual memory areas limit

-If the host machine has insufficient limits of map areas, this may result in out of memory exceptions.
+If the host machine has insufficient limits of map areas, this may result in out- of-memory exceptions.
 To increase this value and have the configuration persistent, mapped memory area limits can be changed in `/etc/sysctl.conf`:

 ```ini title="/etc/sysctl.conf"